luau-lang/luau/rfcs/require-by-string.md

 For compatibility across platforms, we will automatically map `/` onto `\`.

+#### Path resolution

+If we find files with the same name but different extensions, then we will attempt to require a file with the following extensions (in this order):
+1. `.luau`
+2. `.lua`
+3. All other file extensions are invalid.

+If the string resolves to a directory instead of a file, then we will attempt to require a file in that directory with the following name (in this order):
+1. `init.luau`
+2. `init.lua`

 #### Relative paths

 Modules can be required relative to the requiring file's location in the filesystem (note, this is different from the current implementation, which evaluates all relative paths in relation to the current working directory).